Earth Notes: Low-Power Laptop/Server (2007)

 (I may also want to use the laptop as a WiFi access point, so that I can stop using my existing stand-alone LinkSys unit which eats ~12W.
 I can still use the 'wireless kill' switch on the laptop to save the 1W-or-so that this will probably add to the laptop's consumption when I know that I don't need WiFi at all.
 At of 2008/08/15 the laptop's ipw3945 wireless Linux driver does not support 'master' mode and thus cannot be an Access Point.)

-All my applications would run on almost any modern laptop operating system, eg Mac OS X, Linux, Solaris, Windows XP, though I don't trust Windows from a security or stability point of view after long experience, and all my existing servers are Linux or Solaris, ie a UNIX variant, and they can run for months without intervention from me.
-UNIX also has the ability to plug in power-management software reasonably easily, though in practice Linux probably has the biggest tech-savvy power-wise laptop user base!
+All my applications would run on almost any modern laptop operating system, eg Mac OS X, Linux, Solaris, Windows XP.
+I don't trust Windows from a security or stability point of view after long experience.
+All my existing servers are Linux or Solaris, ie a UNIX variant, and they can run for months without intervention from me.
+UNIX also has the ability to plug in power-management software reasonably easily.
+Though in practice Linux probably has the biggest tech-savvy power-wise laptop user base!

-Linux comes with some tools such as laptop-mode these days, and on a moderately-efficient laptop with the screen off and disc activity minimised (or some FLASH/NVRAM cache) to allow spin-down, 25W or less base load from 12V DC seems entirely attainable.
+Linux comes with some tools such as laptop-mode these days.
+On a moderately-efficient laptop with the screen off, and disc activity minimised (or some FLASH/NVRAM cache) to allow spin-down, 25W or less base load from 12V DC seems entirely attainable.
 An SMTP mail server fending off 10s of thousands of SPAMs per day, and HTTP Web servers handling lots of requests, will both at least likely need their logging minimised or batched for example.

 There exist reasonably efficient and cheap 12V DC automotive/car laptop power adaptors that I can use to power the laptop from my 12V DC solar PV system when I have adequate power available.